-Clicking with caution: Cybersecurity risks are higher than ever
+Clicking with caution: Cybersecurity data breach risks are higher than ever

 Whether you’re getting an education, talking to your doctor through telehealth services, or shopping online, it’s important to know that cybercriminals are lying in wait, in search of any opportunity to steal your private health or personal information to your detriment.
 Unfortunately cybercriminals are only honing their skills and even cybersecurity companies and the U. S. government aren’t immune from an attack.
 With the pandemic came a rise in cyber-attacks.
 Fortunately, there are important steps you can take to protect yourself and your family, but several common misconceptions can make it easier for you to fall victim if you aren’t vigilant.